mizmoz/validate/README.md

 descriptions of themselves.
 The dream is to create a validator that can handle REST API data, send useful error messages to the user and also a nice description of the endpoint.
 This will be the face of the Mizmoz API.

+## On the todo list

+- Formalise the API
+- Optional descriptions in OpenAPI format: https://github.com/OAI/OpenAPI-Specification
+- Create validators as ReactJS components.
+Parse the description from Chain to form components.
+- Add more validators!

 # Composer installation

 It's probably worth pointing out the API is really new and very likely to change.